navyblueyes/CEH-Notes/Certified Ethical Hacker(CEH) Version 11.md

 ### Tactics, Techniques, and Procedures (TTPs)
 - ![](img/01.05.10.jpg)
-    - tactics
+    - tactics --- guidelines
         - the way a hacker operates during different phases
         - used to gather info / privilege escalation / deploy measures for persistent access
         -
-    - techniques
+    - techniques --- methods
         - tool methodology
         - include
             - initial exploitation,
             - setting up and maintaining command and control channels,
             - accessing the target infrastructure,
             - covering the tracks of data exfiltration
-    - procedures
+    - procedures --- sequence
         - sequence of action to execute different steps of an attack

 ### Adversary Behavioral Identification